Resources - About Autism

 Autism is a developmental disability that typically appears during the first three years of life.
 It is the result of a neurological disorder that affects the functioning of the brain, and occurs in

-approximately 1 out of every 68 births.
-Autism is five times more prevalent in boys (1 in 42) than girls (1 in 89) and knows no racial, ethnic or social boundaries.
+approximately 1 out of every 59 births.
+Autism is five times more prevalent in boys than girls and knows no racial, ethnic or social boundaries.
 Family income, lifestyle and

 educational levels do not affect the chance of autism's occurrence.